Lambda-Enterprises/pokemon-game/README.md

 - configparser

 This application uses a database.
 The scripts used to generate the necessary tables are in a separate folder called database.
 This server is run on Oracle.

+This project is **incomplete** and is estimated to be completed around 12/30/2018.